nicolasiensen/nicolasiensen.github.io/_posts/2022-02-25-rails-system-tests-with-docker.md

 tags: ruby rails docker tutorial system-testing
 ---

-Rails natively supports many different types of automated tests to give developers a safety net to prevent breaking existing behavior when enacting changes to the project.
+Rails supports many different types of automated tests to give developers a safety net to prevent breaking existing behavior when enacting changes to the project.

 The [Rails Guides website](https://guides.rubyonrails.org/testing.html) provides detailed documentation of all types of automated tests supported by the framework.

 [System testing](https://guides.rubyonrails.org/testing.html#system-testing) is one of the options we have to cover our codebase with automated testing.
 System tests exercise the Rails application from the end-user perspective using a web browser.
 Together with other tests, we can use system testing to automate most of the quality assurance of a product, if not its entirety.

-In his excellent blog post ["Rails 6 System Tests, from Top to Bottom"](https://avdi.codes/rails-6-system-tests-from-top-to-bottom/), the great [Avdi Grimm](https://twitter.com/avdi) unravels all the components involved in a system test and how they collaborate to test Rails applications from end-to-end.
+In his excellent blog post ["Rails 6 System Tests, from Top to Bottom"](https://avdi.codes/rails-6-system-tests-from-top-to-bottom/), [Avdi Grimm](https://twitter.com/avdi) unravels all the components involved in a system test and how they collaborate to test Rails applications from end-to-end.

 The list below attempts to summarize the blog post mentioned above, but reading the original text is highly recommended: